Skip to main content

 • Environment Variable Injection: Run commands with vault secrets as env vars

-• Secure Password Input: Hidden password entry in terminal with masking
+• Secure Password Input: Hidden password entry in terminal with raw mode support

 • Restrictive Permissions: Vault files created with 0o600 (owner-only access)